Working in the Project Editor

 Navigating the Project Editor

 While the capabilities of OmniPlan’s Project Editor are identical across iOS devices, button placement varies slightly based on device size.
-The following figure shows the layout for larger devices (iPads and larger iPhones), along with the bottom toolbar on smaller devices that contains the row of inspector buttons.
+The following figure shows the layout for larger devices (iPads and larger iPhones); on smaller devices, the bottom toolbar contains the row of inspector buttons.

 The numbered controls correspond to the tools that make OmniPlan’s Project Editor tick.
 These tools are available both in the Gantt chart and in the Network Diagram, and function similarly in each view.